victorpoughon/torchlensmaker/roadmap.md

 but storing the sampling parameters is outside each element gets: (num_samples, linspace/uniform random/normal random)

+idea: instead of s value, rays have an ID sampling information can associate sampling configuration to IDs: wavelength, position on object, ...

+SamplingConfiguration:
+    - variable: main, source coordinate, wavelength, config1, config2, ...
+    - number of samples: 1+
+    - mode: linspace, random-uniform, random-normal, custom

 piecewise line: need more rays to work

+declare a sampling dimension: num_rays, position on object, wavelength, system configuration, ... choose sample density for each dimension also store a normalized sample coordinate to generate a colormap communicate it to modules that need it modules generate the samples that concern their element when computing loss, ray sample data is available via ID

+add back_distance render option to light sources rendering (useful for object at infinity)

 ## Newton solver improvements